The-AVR/AVR-2022/content/en/vehicle-management-computer/preparing-the-jetson/_index.md

 ![](DSC02233.jpg)

 {{% alert title="Success" color="success" %}}
 Now that your Jetson assembly is complete, please be sure to insert the micro SD card.
-The micro SD card contains Nvidia's operating sytem and the default VMC software already installed.
+The micro SD card contains Ubuntu (Linux) and the default VMC software pre-installed.
 {{% /alert %}}

 ![Micro SD with software pre-installed](micro_sd_and_jetson.jpg)